What is waterbirth?

 Waterbirth is giving birth to your baby while submerged in a pool of warm water.
 Using water immersion is an excellent way to improve comfort and relaxation during labor and birth.
 It can be safe and beneficial to both mom and baby for baby to be born in the pool of warm water.
-The buoyancy and warmth are a help to the mom in labor and facilitate position changes and relaxation.
-We sometimes call the labor and birth tub the “midwife’s epidural” because it can facilitate relaxation so well (it does not take the pain completely away like an epidural, but does help).
+The tub is sometimes even called the “midwife’s epidural” because it can facilitate relaxation so well (it does not take the pain completely away like an epidural but does help).
 Many moms, including some of our own staff, would say that once they have given birth in water, they wouldn’t want to give birth any other way again.
 Beginnings Birth Center is the only facility in southern Colorado offering water immersion for both labor AND birth.

-According to Waterbirth International, the benefits of waterbirth are as follows:
+According to Waterbirth International these are some of the benefits of waterbirth:

 - Water facilitates mobility and enables the mother to assume any position that is comfortable for labor and birth